michigan-traffic-lab/Ann-Arbor-Intersection-Trajectory-Data/README.md

 # Ann Arbor Intersection Trajectory Data

 ## Introduction
-The dataset contains the vehicle trajectory data perceived by the roadside perception system deployed in the City of Ann Arbor, Michigan, through the [Smart Intersections Project](https://sip.umtri.umich.edu/).
+The dataset contains the road user trajectory data perceived by the roadside perception system deployed in the City of Ann Arbor, Michigan, through the [Smart Intersections Project](https://sip.umtri.umich.edu/).
-+ The data was collected at the roundabout, signalized intersections, and pedestrian crossing midblock of City of Ann Arbor, Michigan.
++ The data was collected at the signalized intersections and pedestrian crossing midblocks of City of Ann Arbor, Michigan.
 + The data was collected from 9am to 6pm in the third quarter of 2023.
-+ Msight roadside perception system is used to extract the vehicle trajectories from raw video frames.
++ Msight roadside perception system is used to extract the road user trajectories from raw video frames.

 ## Citation
 > [Design, Implementation, and Evaluation of a Roadside Cooperative Perception System](https://drive.google.com/file/d/1lNYbGUzCMqt1zLPuyrfwM0NuiCS9hfpf/view)<br />